hardcore-sushi/aef/README.md

 # Installation
 You can download doby from the "Releases" section in this repo.

-All binaries MUST be signed with my PGP key available on keyservers.
+All releases MUST be signed with my PGP key available on keyservers.
 To import it:
 ```bash
 gpg --keyserver hkp://pool.sks-keyservers.net --recv-keys 007F84120107191E
 ```